moyano83/Designing-Data-Intensive-Applications/README.md

 #### Other Indexing Structures

-Appart of the key-value (like PK for a RDBMS or a document ID for a document database...), there are other structures like FK or secondary indexes.
+Aside of the key-value (like PK for a RDBMS or a document ID for a document database...), there are other structures like FK or secondary indexes.
 The main difference between the primary and secondary indexes is that in a secondary index, the indexed values are not necessarily unique; that is, there might be many rows (documents, vertices) under the same index entry.

 ##### Storing values within the index

 The value that a key points to, can be one of two things: it could be the actual row, or it could be a reference to the row stored elsewhere (the place where rows are stored is known as a heap file and it stores unordered data).
 The heap file avoids duplicating data when multiple secondary indexes are present: each index just references a location in the heap file, and the actual data is kept in one place.
 In some cases, it can be desirable to store the indexed row directly within an index, known as a clustered index (storing all row data within the index).
 _Covering index_ or _index with included columns_ stores some of a table's columns within the index, and some are references to other locations.

 ##### Multi-column indexes